First Aid: Spider Bites

 What to Do

 If your child has been bitten by a spider:

 - Wash the area with soap and water.

-- Apply an ice pack or a cool wet cloth to relieve pain and swelling.
+- Put an ice pack or a cool wet cloth on the bite area to relieve pain and swelling.

-- you think your child was bitten by a brown recluse or black widow spider
+- You think your child was bitten by a brown recluse spider or black widow spider.

 - Make sure garages, attics, and woodpiles are free of spider webs.

 - Make sure kids wear long sleeves and pants when playing around garages, attics, and woodpiles, etc.

 - Firewood should be kept outside the house to avoid bringing spiders inside.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.